yakshchauhan/amfoss-tasks/README.md

 #4
-step 1: first enter into the_centre using cd command than use (ls -a) to find hidden file than it will show .the_singularity step 2: now unhide it using mv command
+step 1: first enter into the_centre using cd command than use (ls -a) to find hidden file than it will show .the_singularity step 2: now unhide it using mv command and enter into the_singularity step 3: now use ls -l to find whether the .sh file is executable or not step 4: now use command (chmod 700 gravity_singularity.sh) to make it executable for user step 5: use (./gravity_singularity.sh) to execute step 6: now press enter

 <img width="1917" height="797" alt="Screenshot from 2025-08-06 21-37-21" src="https://github.com/user-attachments/assets/17839a09-21e9-4937-840f-edc69aee99da" />